OctoConsulting/18f-ads-pool-2/README.md

 ### Sprint #X (Hardening) ###

 The team performed final field testing to ensure the application met user needs and conducted usability testing with a broader set of Octo employees.
-The team conducted final testing to ensure all security and accessibility needs were met, and made the necessary adjustments.
 The DevOps team developed final deployment documentation.

 ## Closeout Phase ##